Brian House

-Brian House (born Denver, Colorado) is a new media and sound artist.
-His early projects were formative examples of locative media art and digital media in social practice.
-His subsequent projects have focused on sound and data sonification in relation to nature and technology.
-His work has appeared in numerous exhibitions around the world, including at the Museum of Modern Art, the Museum of Contemporary Art, Los Angeles, Ars Electronica and ZKM Center for Art and Media.
+Brian House (born Denver, Colorado) is a new media artist known for projects that utilize sound and data sonification to explore the relationship between nature and technology.
+His early work also includes key examples of locative media art and the combination of new media with social practice.
+House has appeared in numerous exhibitions around the world, including at the Museum of Modern Art, the Museum of Contemporary Art, Los Angeles, Ars Electronica and ZKM Center for Art and Media.

 Biography

 House graduated with a degree in computer science from Columbia University, where he studied at the Computer Music Center.
 He subsequently received a master's degree from Chalmers tekniska högskola in Gothenburg, Sweden, and was active in the local experimental music scene.
 House formed the Knifeandfork media art collective in 2004 with classmate Sue Huang and became a member of the psychogeography collective Glowlab on returning to New York City.

 Knifeandfork received a 2007 Rhizome commission and were artists-in-residence at the Museum of Contemporary Art in Los Angeles in 2009.
 House was a resident of Eyebeam Art and Technology Center in 2012 and was concurrently a member of the Research and Development Lab at The New York Times.
 His work at the Times with personal data was featured in Time magazine.

 House earned a PhD at Brown University in 2018, where he studied with Wendy Hui Kyong Chun.
-He is currently a professor of art at Lewis and Clark College in Portland, Oregon, and is represented by Gallery Nosco in London.
+As of 2026 he is an assistant professor of art at Amherst College, and is represented by Gallery Nosco in London.

 Selected works

+Everyday Infrasound in an Uncertain World (2025)

+Everyday Infrasound in an Uncertain World is an album that House released on the German label Gruenrekorder on 7 November 2025.
+It comprises recordings of atmospheric infrasound, low-frequency sound below about 20 hertz that the human ear cannot detect.
+House captured the recordings over a 24-hour period near Amherst, Massachusetts, using devices he built and named "macrophones," whose design is based on the infrasound sensor arrays that the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization uses to monitor for distant nuclear tests.
+He then sped the audio up by a factor of 60, compressing a full day into roughly 24 minutes and raising its pitch by about six octaves to bring it within the range of human hearing, and divided the result into a daytime track and a nighttime track.
+House has connected the work to climate change, noting that infrasound travels long distances from sources such as storms, ocean currents, wildfires, and receding glaciers.
+The recording is part of his larger project Macrophones, which received a Creative Capital award in 2023.
+It was named among Bandcamp Dailys best field recordings of 2025 and was reviewed and profiled in The Wire, Spin, MIT Technology Review, and The Washington Post.
+Reviewing it in The Wire, Julian Cowley described the album as "a notable document in terms of its conceptual and technological ingenuity."